cfclrk/markdown-xwidget/README.md

 # markdown-xwidget

-Markdown preview using GitHub themes.
+An Emacs minor mode to preview markdown files using [xwidget-webkit][1].
 Features:

 - Render markdown using GitHub styles
 - Mermaid diagrams